 In partnership with Good Law Project, Charlotte is founder of Just Equalities, a campaign organisation that uses the law to protect and further the interests of women and girls.
 Just Equalities fights to change the law and to engage and educate others about their legal rights.
 The organisation challenges abuses of power, male violence, gender inequality and injustice.

-Dr Proudman collaborates with: Women's Equality Party, Bloody Good Period, Conversations on consent, Our Streets Now, Plan UK, Vagina Museum, Good Law Project, Karma Nirvana, FORWARD and IKWRO.
+Dr Proudman collaborates with: Women's Equality Party, Bloody Good Period, Conversations on consent, Our Streets Now, Plan UK, Good Law Project, Karma Nirvana, FORWARD and IKWRO.